angristan/awesome-stars/README.md

 - [pyinfra](https://github.com/Fizzadar/pyinfra) - pyinfra automates infrastructure super fast at massive scale.
 It can be used for ad-hoc command execution, service deployment, configuration management and more.
 - [MyAnimeList.bundle](https://github.com/Fribb/MyAnimeList.bundle) - Plex Media Server Metadata Agent for MyAnimeList.net
 - [AMSA](https://github.com/Dingmatt/AMSA) - A Plex anime agent using TVDB and AniDB data
-- [tinypilot](https://github.com/mtlynch/tinypilot) - Use your Raspberry Pi as a browser-based KVM.
 - [gallery-dl](https://github.com/mikf/gallery-dl) - Command-line program to download image galleries and collections from several image hosting sites
 - [GHunt](https://github.com/mxrch/GHunt) - 🕵️‍♂️ Investigate Google Accounts with emails.
 - [Trakt2Letterboxd](https://github.com/anoopsankar/Trakt2Letterboxd) - Script to export your movies from Trakt to Letterboxd